Hellboy Animated

-Hellboy Animated are original straight-to-DVD adult animated films based upon the Hellboy comic books by Mike Mignola.
-Both films take place before the events of the 2004 Hellboy film and contain the full-length titles named Sword of Storms and Blood and Iron, received the signature of Mike Mignola and Guillermo del Toro.
+Hellboy Animated is an American straight-to-DVD anime-inspired superhero film series based upon the Hellboy comic books by Mike Mignola.
+Both films are anthologies and contain the full-length titles named Sword of Storms and Blood and Iron, received the signature of Mike Mignola and Guillermo del Toro.

+Production

 Like the live-action films, it was co-produced by Revolution Studios.
+The animation was done by Japanese animation studio Madhouse.
 Both films were distributed by Anchor Bay Entertainment, instead of Sony Pictures (first film), Universal Studios (second film), and Lawrence Gordon Productions (both live-action films).
 A third film was being planned but was never greenlit.
 Both films were re-released in Ultra HD Blu-ray as a double feature by Lionsgate Home Entertainment on April 12, 2019.

 Cast

 Ron Perlman, who played Hellboy in the live-action films, reprises his role in the animated version.
 Selma Blair and John Hurt also reprise their roles from the film Liz Sherman and Professor Trevor Bruttenholm, respectively.
 The voice of Abe Sapien is Doug Jones, who played Abe in prosthetic work in the live-action movies but did not provide the voice for the first film (Abe's vocals for that film were done by an uncredited David Hyde Pierce).
 He did, however, voice the character in the second film.
 Kate Corrigan is voiced by Peri Gilpin.
 Music is by Christopher Drake.